Thomas Livingston (Royal Navy officer)

-Life
+Biography

-He was born on 20 November 1769 the son of Sir Alexander Livingston, whose ancestors, the Livingstons of Bedlormie, had bought the Westquarter estate in 1701.
+He was born on 20 November 1769, to Alexander Livingston, whose ancestors, the Livingstons of Bedlormie, had bought the Westquarter estate in 1701.
 The family, as Jacobite sympathisers, lost their lands after the uprising of 1715.
 Thomas's father laid claim to the historic title of Earl of Callendar in 1784.
 He did not pursue this but was successful in regaining the ancestral home of Westquarter house (near Falkirk).

 He is first recorded in the Royal Navy in November 1790 as a Lieutenant on HMS Brilliant moving to HMS Camel in April 1791.

-In December 1796 he was given command of HMS Echo.
+In December 1796, he was given command of HMS Echo.
 However, this notional command was simply to sail this battle damaged ship (which had helped to capture the Dutch fleet at Saldanha Bay) to the Cape of Good Hope to be paid off and broken in October 1797.

-In July 1798 he was given command of HMS Expedition in place of Captain Home Riggs Popham.
+In July 1798, he was given command of HMS Expedition in place of Captain Home Riggs Popham.
 The ship's first duties were in Dublin before going to Egypt in 1801 as part of the Egypt Campaign against the French fleet.
 Livingston possibly left before the ship joined this campaign, being given command of the 64-gun HMS Diadem as captain and Commander in January 1800, but appears to have had dual command of the ships.
 Diadem was posted to Quiberon Bay on the west coast of France, seeing battle action in June 1800.
-In March 1801 the ship was part of the attack on Aboukir Bay in Egypt.
+In March 1801, the ship was part of the attack on Aboukir Bay in Egypt.
 Livingston was replaced by Captain John Larmour at some point during 1801 to take the ship back to Britain to repair battle damage.